ministryofjustice/security-guidance/docs/using-live-data-for-testing-purposes.md

 In exceptional circumstances, the use of live system data may be permitted.
 Permission to use live data is by exception only.
 A valid business case must be approved by the MOJ CISO, system assurer and the Information Asset Owner \(IAO\).

+The Information Asset Owner must ensure that live data will be used lawfully, fairly and in a transparent manner in the interest of the data subject.

-A thorough risk assessment should be carried out to ensure where interdependent applications, systems, services, APIs, BACS, XML, or processes, may be required, these are appropriately reviewed and security controls put in place.
+A thorough risk assessment, and a Data Protection Impact Assessment, should be carried out to ensure where interdependent applications, systems, services, APIs, BACS, XML, or processes, may be required, these are appropriately reviewed and security controls put in place.

 ## Anonymising data